nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Listing all tasks : `listtasks`

-Shows a list of all tasks in the address book.
+Shows a list of all tasks in TaskMasterPro.

 Format: `listtasks`

 ### Deleting a task : `deletetask TASK_ID`

-Deletes the specified task from the address book.
+Deletes the specified task from TaskMasterPro.

 Format: `deletetask TASK_ID`